Report an incident or suspicious activity

 Be cautious of phony websites, text messages or emails that appear to represent trusted organizations (such as Scotiabank) requesting personal or financial information from you.
 While appearing legitimate, these are malicious attempts by criminals to collect your information for the purpose of committing fraud.

-Scotiabank will never present you with unexpected web pages or send you unsolicited emails asking for confidential information, such as your password, PIN, access code, credit card, or account numbers.
+Scotiabank will not call you, send you emails or text messages, or present you with unexpected web pages asking you to validate or restore your confidential information such as your password, PIN, access code, credit card, account numbers, or account access.

 We’ll also never ask you to validate or restore your account access through email or text messages.